 Civic Projects is a strategic planning consulting firm that brings together forward thinking public policy and private sector innovation in mobility, urban planning, research, design and project integration.
 Civic Projects has DBE/SBE certification in California.

 Civic Projects led a team in planning a network of routes in the South Bay for all low-speed on-street and sidewalk modes.
-A South Bay-wide system of three interconnected roadway networks – local (Slow Zones), sub-regional and regional (Slow Mode Thruways) – each at a different scale, and each distinguished from other streets by signage and wayfinding – links destinations throughout the sub-region.
-Our goal was for more complete Complete Streets to support a diversity of modes including wheelchairs, mobility scooters, bicycles, skateboards and neighborhood electric vehicles (NEVs).
+A South Bay-wide system of three interconnected routes – local (Slow Zones), sub-regional and regional (Slow Mode Thruways) – links destinations throughout the sub-region.
+The network of routes is distinguished from other streets by signage and wayfinding.
+Our goal was for more complete Complete Streets to support a diversity of modes such as wheelchairs, mobility scooters, bicycles, skateboards and neighborhood electric vehicles (NEVs).
 Project partners were DCR Design (GIS and mapping), MR+E (funding) and UCR CE-CERT (sustainability evaluation framework).

 Pedestrian streets at the heart of areas termed Slow Zones are the smallest scale of the network.
 The project team carried out walk-audits on these select pedestrian thoroughfares to recommend improvements in multi-modal pedestrian infrastructure.